estervandeput/portfolio/README.md

 - **Python Analysis**: Applied Python to generate descriptive statistics, frequency tables, correlations, and various data visualizations, such as scatterplots and boxplots.
 - **Business Insights**: Determined that price does not show a clear correlation with customer satisfaction, indicating that other factors might play a more significant role.

-NOTE: to view the code correctly with its visualizations, download the raw file as an HTML document.
+NOTE: To view the cde correctly with its visualizations in file 1.3., download the raw file as an HTML document.
 This ensures the visual content displays as intended.

 #### Requirements for this Project
 - **SQL**: